Irenexzwen/3D-genome-gitbook/chap4-data-visualization/41-give.md

 - Local <code>.html</code> file (just copy paste the code into it), and then open it.
 - Personal webpage, or html based apps like gitbook.

-With online test environment, you can refer to [GIVE Tutorial 0](https://github.com/Zhong-Lab-UCSD/Genomic-Interactive-Visualization-Engine/blob/master/tutorials/0-shortexample.md):
+a) with online test environment, you can refer to [GIVE Tutorial 0](https://github.com/Zhong-Lab-UCSD/Genomic-Interactive-Visualization-Engine/blob/master/tutorials/0-shortexample.md):
 ![](/assets/2-minutes-show.gif)

+c) if you want to